 Ground almonds and cinnamon help to create the base of this traditional Christmas cookie.
 Meringue glazed German Cinnamon Stars are bound to be a new family favourite!
+It goes without saying that these cookies are simply stunning and surprisingly, they’re so easy to make!

 It’s that time of year again when I go into full on baking mode.
 I love it!
 I absolutely love it!
 It might come as no surprise to my readers that I’m back with a third installment of Lord Byron’s 24 Cookies of Christmas.
 And, I’m starting with German Cinnamon Stars!